crowdsecurity/crowdsec-docs/crowdsec-docs/unversioned/user_guides/plugins/whm.md

 ```

-### Go back to your WHM dashboard
+### Navigate to the plugin in WHM

-CrowdSec should appear in the sidebar (in the bottom Plugins sections)
+CrowdSec should appear in the sidebar (in the bottom Plugins sections).
+Easily find it by filtering your sidebar by starting to type *"crowdsec"*

-## Post-installation
+## Post-installation checks

 Once installation is complete, you can perform a few post-installation tasks to ensure that everything works as expected.